-Author Coronel Lucio V. Mansilla (pictured in center above) requested a very particular assignment: to be sent as a diplomat on behalf of the national government into Indian territory to defend a signed peace treaty.
-[For a detailed biography, head over to AfterLife because Mansilla is buried in Recoleta Cemetery.]
+Author Coronel Lucio V. Mansilla (pictured in center above) requested a very particular assignment: to be sent as a diplomat on behalf of the national government in indigenous territory to defend a signed peace treaty.
+[For a detailed biography, head to my sister website AfterLife… Mansilla is buried in Recoleta Cemetery.]
 His successful mission lasted 18 days in 1870, & he later wrote about the experience for a Buenos Aires newspaper La Tribuna.
 Colloquial in style, Mansilla’s 68 installments appeared as if they were letters to his friend, Santiago Arcos, in Madrid.
-The 1997 translation I read consists of 385 pages with an additional 80 pages of notes.
+The 1997 version I read consists of 385 pages with an additional 80 pages of notes.
 You can imagine the detail.

 On with the story…